enlupi/FCC-Validation/README.md

 8. **TAG**: Which tag to use for the key4hep release
 9. **COMPARISON_TEST**: Which statistical test to implement to compare histograms (exact match, Chi squared or Kolmogorov-Smirnov)
 10. **SIGNIFICANCE_LEVEL**: Significance level of the comparison test (between 0 and 1)
+11. **EMAIL_ADDRESS**: Email address to notify for errors in the pipeline, or lack thereof
+12. **KEY4HEP_RECO_VALIDATION_REPO**: Web URL of the key4hep-reco-validation repository to clone, useful for debugging and to test new branches
-11. **CI_OUTPUT_DIR**: Path to the web page files, needed for the website deployment.
+13. **CI_OUTPUT_DIR**: Path to the web page files, needed for the website deployment.

 ## Pipeline Stages

-The pipeline main process is divided into so-called **stages**, logically distinct steps that are run in a specified order.
-Stages can contain multiple **jobs** that are run concurrently, though in this pipeline each stage only has one specific job assigned to it.
-The execution of the stages can depend on the global pipeline variables set at the start or on the success of the previous stages, providing a very flexible way to handle different situations.
+Generally, multiple jobs can be executed in parallel inside each stage.
+In this specific pipeline, though, only one job is executed per stage.
+The list of the stages executed when *VALIDATION_JOB_TYPE* is set to *run_script* is the following.

 ### [Setup](https://gitlab.cern.ch/key4hep/k4-validation/-/blob/add_comparison/.gitlab-ci.yml?ref_type=heads#L84-117)

-The first stage of the pipeline is tasked with cleaning up the working directory of any trace of previous iterations of the pipeline for the detector versons to be tested, and/or create the necessary directories if they are not present yet.
-It also clones the [key4hep-reco-validation](https://github.com/key4hep/key4hep-reco-validation) containing the scripts that will be executed in the next stage.
+The first stage of the pipeline is tasked with cloning the [key4hep-reco-validation](https://github.com/key4hep/key4hep-reco-validation), containing the scripts that will be executed in the next stages.
+It also cleans up the working directory of any trace of previous iterations of the pipeline for the detector versions to be tested, and/or create the necessary directories if they are not present yet.
+Finally, it does a quick check to test if the detector versions included in the *VERSIONS* variable do exist, otherwise it will discard them and mark the pipeline as failed (its execution will keep going, though).

 ### [Execute Scripts](https://gitlab.cern.ch/key4hep/k4-validation/-/blob/add_comparison/.gitlab-ci.yml?ref_type=heads#L120-153)